 7. Roll and cut: roll the dough up into a spiral, then cut the individual rolls and place in a baking dish.

 8. Bake: bake until golden, cool, and serve.

 It is possible to use a standing mixer for this recipe, but the time specified for kneading will be shorter.
 I haven’t tested with a standing mixer but generally it takes a little less than half the time compared to kneading by hand.

 Mashed roasted sweet potato can be used in place of pumpkin puree.
 It has a lower liquid content, so you’ll likely use a bit less flour when kneading, but the taste is good.

-Yes!
-To make these rolls ahead of time, you have a couple of options.
+To make pumpkin cinnamon rolls ahead of time, you have a couple of options.

 Option two: because of the high quantity of pumpkin in these, you can easily bake them a day ahead and they’ll be excellent on day two after baking.
 Just pop them in the oven for a few minutes, covered, to heat up again before serving.

-If you want to make them ahead of time, just be sure not to add the glaze until right before serving.
-Either way, don’t add the glaze until you’re ready to serve as it has a tendency to sink into the buns.
+If you want to make them ahead of time, just be sure not to add any glaze or icing until right before serving, as it has a tendency to sink into the rolls.